symfony/symfony-docs/cookbook/deployment/heroku.rst

 Once the application is deployed, run ``heroku logs --tail`` to keep the stream of logs from Heroku open in your terminal.

-Creating a New Application on Heroku
+Creating a new Application on Heroku
 ------------------------------------

 To create a new Heroku application that you can push to, use the CLI ``create``